alexhaydock/NekOS/README.md

   * Secure Boot enabled and Microsoft keys enrolled
   * Secure Boot enabled and custom keys enrolled
 * Linux kernel built from source
-* Custom userland based on Toybox
+* Custom userland based on BusyBox
 * Kernel + userland packed into a Unified Kernel Image (UKI)
 * UKI signed with a custom Secure Boot keychain
 * Support for running a macOS (Apple Silicon) host, including all the Secure Boot functionality